ElsaTam/Obsidian-Stuff/snippets/file-explorer-separators/README.md

 Please refer to the comments in the code to see how you can change the overall styling.

+If you don't want any line, you can find an already existing snippet in [r-u-s-h-i-k-e-s-h collection](https://github.com/r-u-s-h-i-k-e-s-h/Obsidian-CSS-Snippets/blob/Collection/Snippets/File%20explorer%20styling%20-%20Folder%20headers.md) that provide an "only text".

 ![default](screenshots/default.png) ![dashed centered](screenshots/dashed%20centered.png) ![dotted right gold](screenshots/dotted%20right%20gold.png) ![centered red number](screenshots/centered%20red%20number.png)